 The President’s debt relief plan calls for up to $10,000 in forgiveness for federal student loan borrowers who earn less than $125,000 a year ($250,000 for married couples) and up to $20,000 in relief for Pell Grant recipients.
+As mentioned earlier, current students who were enrolled before June 30, 2022, may be eligible for this one-time forgiveness.
 (Borrowers of private student loans are not eligible.)

 The Biden administration determined that the president has the authority to wipe out this kind of student debt under the Heroes Act of 2003.
 Passed in the wake of the 9/11 terrorist attacks, the Higher Education Relief Opportunities for Students Act gives the Secretary of Education the authority to change federal student aid provisions in the event of a war, military operation, or national emergency.

 Because the pandemic was declared a national emergency in March 2020, the administration believes that the Education Secretary has the legal authority to provide debt relief under the act.
 Both former President Trump and President Biden used the Heroes Act to pause student loan payments during the pandemic.
 The extension that was just announced on Nov.
 22 extends the pause well into 2023.

 Six lawsuits have been filed against the plan resulting in two blocks against it.
 Opponents challenging Biden’s student loan forgiveness program make three primary legal arguments against the administration’s premise: